-Landscape styles evolved from observation of local natural landscapes, and attempts to mimic them at their best in one's own home or locale.
+Landscape styles evolved from attempts to mimic the best of natural landscapes in one's own home or locale.
 The American Southwest evolved a style that reflects the dry cliffs and arroyos of its countryside.
-The English Country Garden style reflects the best of the English countryside brought into one place, nurtured by the constant mists they have there, and the Japanese Zen Garden is reflective of the Japanese countryside at its best.
-A natural or "native" look in one locale would be called "exotic" in another, because the environment is different.
+The English Country Garden reflects the best of the English countryside brought into one place, nurtured by the constant mists they have there.
+And the Japanese Zen Garden is reflective of the Japanese countryside at its best.
+A natural or "native" look in one locale would be called "exotic" in another because the environment and associated flora vary significantly.

-In the southwestern United States, a Japanese Zen Garden is exotic.
-In Japan the Southwest or Santa Fe style is exotic.
-In any locale where a landscape is exotic, that garden will take a lot more time and money to make it grow successfully.
+In the southwestern United States, a Japanese Zen garden is exotic.
+In Japan, the Southwest or Santa Fe style is exotic.
+In any locale where a landscape is exotic, that garden will require more time and money to ensure it grows successfully.
 However, it is also more interesting to look at for the local inhabitants, because of its "foreign" look.

-Although a garden, in order to be sustainable, must have the main part of it based on its own climate or a climate-compatible part of the world, interest can be added with a little exotic touch here and there.
+Although a garden, in order to be sustainable, must be primarily based on its own climate or a climate-compatible part of the world, interest can be added with a little exotic touch here and there.

-For example, a Japanese bridge could become a fake arroyo crossing in an Arizona landscape, or a British willow pond could become a small water retention basin in California.
-In the Mediterranean, where rock walls of flowering plants in planter boxes are the norm, one rock wall could be replaced by brightly painted stucco in the Santa Fe style.
+For example, in an Arizona landscape, a Japanese bridge could become a fake arroyo crossing.
+In California, a British willow pond could become a small water retention basin.
+In the Mediterranean, where rock walls of flowering plants in planter boxes are the norm, one rock wall could be replaced by brightly painted stucco in the Santa Fe style for an exotic touch.

 Common Landscape Styles

-The photographs on the right show examples of different styles of gardens around the world.
-The descriptions below show some of the typical features of such gardens.
+The photographs below show examples of different styles of gardens around the world.
+Their descriptions show some of the typical features of such gardens.

-English Country Cottage - Rolling lawns shaded by trees and fringed with areas of brightly colored flowers of different types packed together.
+Rolling lawns are shaded by trees and fringed with areas of brightly colored flowers of different types packed together.
 Often the lawn will incorporate a pond of some sort and sometimes a little waterfall and/or stream with a bridge over it.

-Mediterranean - Planter boxes atop walls of brick or stone, each filled with one or two types of flowering plants, especially those that spill over the side.
+Planter boxes rest atop walls of brick or stone, each filled with one or two types of flowering plants, especially those that spill over the side.
 Planters line stone pathways and small streets on both sides.
-Mimics the cliffs by the seaside.
+They mimic cliffs by the seaside.

-European Formal - Straight lines and squares of carefully pruned, dark shrubs creating privacy and/or leading the eye to a focal point or hidden spot.
-Includes highly developed, complex mazes with benches or other resting spots in the center.
-Often interspersed with fountains in courtyards that attract hordes of hungry pigeons.
+Straight lines and squares of carefully pruned, dark shrubs create privacy and/or lead the eye to a focal point or hidden spot.
+These can include highly developed, complex mazes with benches or other resting spots in the center.
+Often, these are interspersed with fountains in courtyards that attract hordes of hungry pigeons.

-Japanese Zen - Curved landscapes with fish ponds, bridges, and curving pathways.
-Flowers add interest, but do not dominate like they do in other styles of gardens.
-Tall, light bamboo forests.
-The overall effect is one of green or pastel peace and relaxation.
+Curved landscapes feature fish ponds, bridges, and curving pathways.
+Flowers add interest, but they do not dominate like they do in other styles of gardens.
+Tall, light bamboo forests may be present.
+The overall color scheme is green or pastel, and it promotes peace and relaxation.

-American Southwest - Lots of space and barren rocky, desert, or distant mountain views brightened by covered patios with vivid, painted stucco walls.
+Lots of space and barren rocky, desert, or distant mountain views are brightened by covered patios with vivid, painted stucco walls.
 The patios form outdoor living rooms and are filled with bright container plantings.
 There is often a pool for swimming, surrounded by drought-tolerant plants or cacti and light-leaved deciduous trees.
 Rock or gravel pathways lead the eye off into the distance.
-Mimics sandstone mountain cliffs.

-Tropical or Semi-Tropical - Lush landscapes filled with ferns and shrubs with large, brightly colored flowers.
-Lots of birds, streams, and butterflies.
-Water and tall trees everywhere.
-Mats of fallen leaves and soil composting on the ground.
-Heavy scents in the air.
+Lush landscapes are filled with ferns and shrubs with large, brightly colored flowers.
+Lots of birds, streams, and butterflies may be present.
+Water and tall trees are everywhere.
+Mats of fallen leaves and soil composting rest on the ground.
+Heavy scents fill the air.

 Tomatoes, corn, and beans were all native to the Americas, especially the mid-western United States, and so were potatoes.
-Yet those vegetables are grown all over the world now, to the bane of people wanting to eat healthy foods, and the delight of pesticide and fertilizer manufacturers.
+Yet those vegetables are grown all over the world now, to the bane of people wanting to eat healthy foods grown without pesticides or herbicides.

-Growers are buying and applying fertilizers that contaminate water running over the area and out to the ocean, and pesticides that kill birds that eat the problem insects as well.
-Many of the same chemicals hurt humans too.
-These unintended results add to the desirability of growing native foods locally and designing landscapes that are native and sustainable, that can thrive without the application of fertilizers and/or chemicals.
+Growers apply fertilizers that then contaminate water running over the area and out to the ocean.
+And they apply pesticides that then kill the birds that eat the problem insects.
+Many of the chemicals hurt humans too.
+These unintended results add to the desirability of growing native foods locally and designing landscapes that are native and sustainable- that can thrive without the application of fertilizers and/or chemicals.

 Overall Neighborhood Style